 The two main functions in this section of the site are paying taxes owed and checking your balance and payment history.
-If you want to pay your taxes, you can send a deposit from your bank account for free, as well as pay with an approved payment processor, but a fee will be charged.
-If you wish to view your balance and payment history, you can do so online.
+If you want to pay your taxes, you can send a deposit from your bank account for free, as well as pay with an approved payment processor, but a fee will be charged for using the latter option.
+If you wish to view your balance and payment history, you can easily do so online.

 7. Apply for an Employer Identification Number (EIN)

-All businesses are required to have an Employer Identification Number (EIN) (sometimes also referred to as a Federal Tax Identification Number) and you can apply for it in this section of the website.
-IRS offers the EIN application as a free service, which enables you to get your EIN immediately.
+All businesses are required to have an Employer Identification Number (EIN) – sometimes also referred to as a Federal Tax Identification Number – and you can apply for it in this section of the website.
+The IRS offers the EIN application as a free service, which enables you to get your EIN immediately.

 8. Access the IRS Foreign Financial Institutions (FFI) list

 The list of Foreign Financial Institutions (FFI) is a database that contains all names of the financial institutions that are registered with FATCA and who have a global intermediary identification number (GIIN).
-The tool allows you to both search and download information.
+The tool allows you to both search and download information about such institutions.

-The eight resources above are likely the most useful for most people; however, there are several other tools worth mentioning as well.
-These include Form 1040, tax returns for single and joint filers with no dependents (1040-EZ), the employee withdrawing allowance certificate (W-4), and a withholding calculator.
+The eight resources above are likely the most frequently used by most people.
+However, there are several other tools worth mentioning as well.
+These include Form 1040, tax returns for single and joint filers with no dependents (1040-EZ), the employee withdrawing allowance certificate (W-4), and a tax withholding calculator.